Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

  1. Log in to GitHub and locate the repository

- 2 .At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+ 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.

  3. Once clicked, you should now have a copy of the original repository in your own GitHub account!